MEDELLIN

 Pueblito Paisa

-If you want a real paisa town experience my advice is simple; visit one.
-(See the Antioquia guides for info on the many beatiful towns in this department situated between one and four hours from Medellin).
+If you want a proper 'Paisa' town experience my advice is simple; visit a real one.
+See my Antioquia towns guide for info on the many beatiful places in this department situated between one and four hours from Medellin.

 Metro Cable

-You'd probably expect this information be included in the 'Transport' section (further down this page), but the city's Metro Cable is a tourist attraction in itself.
+You'd probably expect this information be included in the 'Transport' section (above), but the city's Metro Cable is a tourist attraction in itself.

 Just next to this plaza is the large, conspicuous library called Parque Biblioteca España.
 It was inaugurated in 2007 by the king of Spain whose country made considerable contributions to its construction.